Quick Answer

 Links hosted on your own domain tend to last longer than links hosted elsewhere.

-Ryan runs an online electronics resale business and links QR codes on packaging to warranty information.
-Hosting that page on his own domain keeps the link under his control.
-Even if the site structure changes, he can set up redirects internally.
+Consider an electronics resale business linking QR codes on packaging to warranty information.
+Hosting that page on its own domain keeps the link under the owner’s control.
+Even if the site structure changes later, internal redirects can keep the original URL alive.

 Third-party platforms come and go.
 When possible, keep long-term QR code destinations on properties you manage.